Reference

 Why it matters: The most accessible AI skill, proper prompting can double or triple the quality of AI outputs without any technical changes.

-Read full definition →Prompt Injection
+Read the full definition →

-Responsible AIA security attack where someone hides instructions in their input to trick an AI into ignoring its rules and doing something it shouldn't.
+A security attack where someone hides instructions in their input to trick an AI into ignoring its rules and doing something it shouldn't.

 An adversarial technique where malicious instructions are embedded in user input to override the AI's system prompt or safety constraints.
 Can cause the model to leak data, bypass filters, or take unauthorized actions.